Talon Winery Established 1999

 Talon Winery sits on 300 acres of historic Kentucky farmland, Fair View Farm.
-The original farm house was built in 1790 when Kentucky was not yet a state (1792).
-It was also the year of George Washington's first term as President of the United States.
+The Homestead Tasting Room is located in the original farm house built in 1790, George Washington's first term as US president!
 The house, though rehabilitated when it was purchased in 1998, still shows most of its original structure.
 Guests can see the original floors, windows, walls, brick and more while browsing the gift shop and tasting Kentucky's finest wines.

-The farm was originally a cattle and tobacco farm until its purchase.
-Talon's well-known "Ca"Barn"et Barrel Barn was converted from a working tobacco barn to an elegant and classy wedding and event venue that hosts over 80 weddings and events throughout the year.
+Fair View Farm was originally a cattle and tobacco farm until its purchase.
+Talon's well-known "Ca"Barn"et Barrel Barn was converted from a working tobacco barn to an elegant and classy wedding and event venue that hosts close to 100 weddings and events each year.

-Talon's beautiful Shelbyville location is home to our sister brand, Sugar Lips Wine.
-Prior to its opening in 2009, the Shelbyville tasting house was just a regular house.
+Talon's beautiful Shelbyville location is home to all the Talon wines you love and home to our sister brand, Sugar Lips Wine.
+Prior to its opening in 2009, the Shelbyville tasting house was just a normal house.
 The garage was converted into a unique, one-of-a-kind Barrel Vaulted ceiling tasting room where guests can enjoy Talon and Sugar Lips wines.
 The rest of the house was rehabilitated to create a gift shop, private event room and a large porch that overlooks a limestone rock quarry on acres of beautiful land.

 Experience Talon's past and present at Talon Winery.
 Talon Wine, Life from the Vine.